Lab Spec & Insights

 Introduction #

 This is a living document.
-I’m using it to drop general tips and insights I’ve come across as I’m navigating the process of building out an independent lab to run my own experiments.
+I’m using it to drop tips and insights I’ve come across as I’m navigating the process of building out an independent lab and running my own experiments.

 Many of the below tips have come from conversations with others who’ve done this in the past.
-Special thanks to John Schloendorn and Philip Goetz who’ve provided the bulk of the input.
+Special thanks to John Schloendorn and Philip Goetz who’ve provided the bulk of the input on buildout.
 Some of their direct comments have been included in the quote blocks below.

 General Insights #